Where Winds Meet Tier List for the Best Martial Arts

 Thundercry Blade

-The Thundercry Blade can be a somewhat cumbersome weapon to carry around with you, but it is extremely powerful, especially when used to its full extent.
+The Thundercry Blade is a melee-ranged martial arts from the Stonesplit-Might build path.
+It’s quite heavy but at the same time extremely powerful, especially when used to its full extent.
 Besides that, it also puts up protective shields that increase with your maximum HP, allowing you to absorb the damage while you get big strikes ready.
+This makes it a perfect weapon for those players who like to use tank style builds.

 Infernal Twinblades

-The Infernal Twinblades are all about relentless, rapid-fire offense.
+The Infernal Twinblades is a melee-ranged martial arts from the Bamboocut-Wind build path.
+These blades are all about relentless, rapid-fire offense.
 They strike so quickly that most enemies struggle to keep up, but this aggressive style comes with very little protection.
 You can move around the battlefield with ease and chase targets effortlessly, though the weapon doesn’t offer much in terms of wide-area damage.
-Its Flamelash mode brings powerful boosts, but getting the most out of it while playing solo can be tough.
-The buffs alone won’t keep you alive, and you’ll still need to dodge incoming attacks, which can interrupt your flow and break your combos.

 Nameless Spear

-The Nameless Spear delivers impressive burst damage, largely thanks to its quick-charging heavy strike and the endurance–shredding effects built into its skills.
-It excels at pressuring enemies and breaking their defenses fast.
 However, its reach is fairly short, which makes dealing with groups of ranged foes more difficult.
 You’ll often find yourself close enough for enemies to hit you back, so positioning and timing are key when using this weapon.

-B Tier Weapons
+B Tier Martial Arts

 Mortal Rope Dart